 When Invata came to market, it did so offering a unique value proposition:

-To bring all the disciplines needed to provide and fully support game-changing warehouse automation under one roof.
+First, it would require bringing all the disciplines needed to provide and fully support game-changing intralogistics automation under one roof.

-Back then, the market was at best trifurcated between material handling equipment (MHE) suppliers, WMS suppliers, and WCS suppliers.
+Back then, the market was highly fragmented.
+It was at best trifurcated between material handling equipment (MHE) suppliers, WMS suppliers, and WCS suppliers.
 And more often than not, consultants were used to analyze a client’s data and design a system independently of the companies that would actually supply the system.

 That meant that clients looking to build or enhance their distribution and fulfillment operations would often receive systems that were conceived and designed with limited knowledge of the operations side of the business and delivered through a patchwork of vendors with limited liability on the overall system performance.
 And that commonly left clients with the frustrating and often unsolvable challenge of trying to identify the root cause of their system’s underperformance after all the contractors had gone home.

-Today, Invata is a formidable competitor in the intralogistics marketplace with a proven track record of successful large scale omni-channel distribution, e-commerce fulfillment, reverse logistics, and modernization implementations under its belt with more in the planning phases.
+Today, Invata is a formidable competitor in the intralogistics marketplace with a proven track record of successful large scale omnichannel distribution, e-commerce fulfillment, reverse logistics, and modernization projects under its belt with more in the planning phases.

 - System-wide visibility and monitoring.